CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-03b-NETCONF-Ex1.md

 The objectives for this exercise are to:

-* Understand YANG as a language, data models, and data
+* Understand YANG as a language, YANG as a data model, and YANG data
 * Explore the anatomy of a YANG data model
 * Use pyang to explore data models